freedomofpress/securedrop-workstation/README.md

 ##### Upgrading `sys-net`, `sys-usb` and `sys-firewall` to fedora-28

 Qubes 4.0 ships with end-of-life fedora-26 templates which are used by default for `sys-net`, `sys-firewall` and `sys-usb`.
-One needs to manually upgrade their `sys-net`, `sys-firewall` and `sys-usb` VMs to fedora-28.
-The following commands should be run for all VMs that use the fedora-26 template:
+You need to manually upgrade `sys-net`, `sys-firewall` and `sys-usb` VMs to fedora-28 by running the following commands in dom0:

 ```
 qvm-kill sys-net
 qvm-prefs sys-net template fedora-28
 qvm-start sys-net

+qvm-kill sys-firewall
+qvm-prefs sys-firewall template fedora-28
+qvm-start sys-firewall

+qvm-kill sys-usb
+qvm-prefs sys-usb template fedora-28
+qvm-start sys-usb

 ```

-Any other VM you may have created (e.g., `work`) should also be updated.
+Any other fedora-26 VMs you may have created or that are installed by default (`work`, `personal`, `untrusted`, `vault`) should also be updated in the same manner.

-You will also need to update the default dispvm template to fedora-28:
+You will also need to update the default disposable VM template to fedora-28:

 ```
 qvm-create --template fedora-28 --label red fedora-28-dvm